 2001 Draft – Six players from the 2001 NHL Entry Draft played in the NHL during the 2019-20 season, including forward Ilya Kovalchuk (first pick overall), forward Jason Spezza (second pick overall), forward Mikko Koivu (sixth pick overall), defenseman Dan Hamhuis (12th pick overall), goaltender Craig Anderson (second-round, 73rd overall), and goaltender Mike Smith (fifth-round, 161st overall).
 Kovalchuk originally “retired” in 2013 to play in the Kontinental Hockey League, but returned to the NHL for the 2018-19 and 2019-20 seasons, before returning to the KHL for the remainder of its 2020-21 season.
 Hamhuis announced his retirement from hockey, while Anderson signed a Professional Tryout Offer with the Washington Capitals prior to training camp for 2020-21.
 (Note: Anderson originally was drafted in 1999 Draft, did not sign, and was redrafted in 2001.)
 Spezza, Koivu, and Smith, have all signed NHL contracts for the 2020-21 season.

 2002 Draft – Nine players from the 2002 NHL Entry Draft played in the NHL during the 2019-20 season including defenseman Jay Bouwmeester (third pick overall), forward Alexander Steen (24th overall), defenseman Trevor Daley (43rd overall), defenseman Duncan Keith (54th overall), defenseman Johnny Boychuk (61st overall), forward Frans Nielson (87th overall), forward Valtteri Filppula (95th overall), goaltender Curtis McElhinney (176th overall), and defenseman Jonathan Ericsson (291st overall).
 Bouwmeester had heart issues during the 2019-20 season and is currently an unrestricted free agent; he is expected to retire but that news is not official, and there has been talk of him working as a scout for the St. Louis Blues.
-Steen, the last remaining first-round pick, retired due to a serious back condition, despite having one year left on his contract; other first-rounders in Daley (will work in the Pittsburgh Penguins’ front office) and Boychuk (retired due to an eye injury suffered during the 2019-20 season) also announced their retirements.
+Steen, the last remaining first-round pick, retired due to a serious back condition, despite having one year left on his contract.
+Two other players from that draft who played in 2019-20 announced their retirements: Daley who will work in the Pittsburgh Penguins’ front office and Boychuk who retired due to an eye injury suffered during the 2019-20 season.
 Keith, Nielsen, Filppula, and McElhinney are still under contract to NHL teams, although both Nielsen and Filppula both had subpar seasons, and Ericsson is currently an unrestricted free agent, though is likely finished in the NHL.
-Ericsson was the only player aside from eight others who were still playing in the NHL at the conclusion of last season that were selected in the draft.
+Ericsson was the last player drafted that season and was still playing in the NHL during 2019-20.

 By Diane Doyle